-PSb 2-1 Identify Pay Periods and Evaluate Workweeks
+PSB 2-1 Identify Pay Periods and Evaluate Workweeks

-Examine each of the following independent circumstances and identify the type of pay period (weekly, biweekly, semimonthly, or monthly) being utilized.
-Then indicate whether the specified workweek is FLSA compliant or noncompliant.
+For each circumstance, identify the type of pay period being used (weekly, biweekly, semimonthly, or monthly) and whether the workweek is FLSA compliant or noncompliant.

 - 1. Carpets 'r Us pays its employees 24 times each year.
 Its workweek is based on activity level and varies from week to week but never exceeds a seven-day period. - 2.
 Flagpole Enterprises distributes paychecks to employees every other week on Friday afternoon.
 These pay dates fall exactly seven days after the end of every pay period.
 The workweek begins Monday at 8:00 a.m. and ends Friday afternoon at 6:00 p.m. - 3.
 Radio World prints and distributes checks for its employees 12 times each year.
 Its workweek begins Tuesday at 2:43 p.m. and ends a week later on Tuesday at 2:42 p.m.